willierushrush/willierushrush.github.io/_posts/2020-10-17-the-unit-ball-is-not-biholomorphic.md

 g_a(w) = \left( \frac{z_1 - a_1}{1-\bar{a_1}z_1}, \ldots , \frac{z_n - a_n}{1-\bar{a_n}z_n} \right)
 $$

 will map $a$ to $0$.
 Since the composition $g_a \circ f : \mathbb{B} \to \mathbb{D}^n$ is a biholomorphism fixing the origin, it must be a linear map.
 We immediately get a contradiction because the boundary of $\mathbb{B}$, i.e. the standard $2n-1$ unit sphere, is not linearly equivalent to the boundary of the polydisk $\mathbb{D}^n$.
 In fact, the boundary of the polydisk $\mathbb{D}^n$ is not even a smooth manifold!

-Clearly, this argument can be generalised to show that the unit polydisk is not biholomorphic to many other complete Reinhardt domains as long as the boundaries are not linearly equivalent.
-There is another way of seeing how the Riemann mapping theorem fails in higher dimensions.
-There are in fact domains $D \subset \mathbb{D}^n$ which are biholomorphic to $\mathbb{C}^n$ even though not the whole $\mathbb{C}^n$.
-These are called Fatou-Bieberbach domains and are typically constructed from the attracting basin of a fixed point of a special type of polynomial automorphisms (Hénon maps).
-I will probably discuss this in detail in another post...
+Clearly, this argument can also be generalised to show that the unit polydisk is not biholomorphic to many other complete Reinhardt domains as long as the boundaries are not linearly equivalent.

 ### References